 - Lecturer (School of Law)

-Raised in London, Joyman holds a BA in history from Cambridge and a PhD in history from Yale University (2013).
+Raised in London, Joyman holds a BA (starred double first) in history from Cambridge and a PhD in history from Yale University (2013).
 He taught for three years as an assistant professor in the US.
 He received his GDL from City University and LLM in international commercial law and PhD (2022) in private law from UCL.
-He also spent a year at Sciences Po in Paris, and has been a visiting scholar at McGill University in Canada and Ohio University in the United States.
+He spent a year at Sciences Po in Paris, and has been a visiting scholar at McGill University in Canada and Ohio University in the United States.
 He will be a visiting scholar at National Taiwan University and the University of Tokyo in 2024.
 He has also undertaken a shorter visit to Université Cheikh Anta Diop, Senegal.

 Joyman's research focuses on the law of trusts and property, particularly from comparative and historical perspectives.
 While he was trained as a common lawyer, his research concerns civil laws in East Asia and Francophone sub-Saharan Africa.
 He also has a keen interest in inclusivity in law.

 Joyman is currently writing a monograph entitled The Law of Express Trusts in Japan and Taiwan: Comparisons with Common Law and Quebec (see summary of his doctoral thesis on the BACL blog).
 In the absence of Equity, trusts in Japan and Taiwan are based on contract and supplemented by a restrictive regulatory architecture.
 Yet, these trusts go further than other civil law trusts by providing elaborate mechanisms for express trusts to perform their role as agreement-based institutions designed to deliver flexibility to property owners.
 The book challenges the notion that the English express trust is dependent on Equity as a source of law by highlighting that the Japanese and Taiwanese legal systems are able to support effective express trusts with only a limited modification of the underlying rules of property law.